NextechSystems/selectapidocspub/source/includes/_appointment.md

 # Appointment API

 ## Appointment
-Get a bundle of appointments
+### Search
+Searches for all appointments matching the given search criteria.

-RESTful searching for appointments by appointment start date is supported.
+_RESTful searching for appointments by appointment start date is supported.
 See https://www.hl7.org/fhir/search.html for instructions on formatting search criteria.
-The following search prefixes are supported: lt, gt, eq, le, ge.
+The following search prefixes are supported: lt, gt, eq, le, ge._

 ### HTTP Request
-`GET /Appointment`
+`GET /Appointment?{parameters}`

 ### Parameters
 | Name | Located in | Description | Required | Type |